Marina One: Unveiling ceremony

 The design of Marina One was unveiled on 19 February 2013.

-At the ceremony, the project was described as “an iconic building” which would be positioned “in an unprecedented scale on the world map as a new financial centre.”
+At the ceremony, the project was described as "an iconic building" which would be positioned "in an unprecedented scale on the world map as a new financial centre."

 Groundbreaking ceremony

 Members of the M+S Board broke ground on Marina One on 11 July 2012.
-Speaking at the ceremony, the chairman of M+S revealed that the development would “define new standards of luxury urban living in Singapore, creating a benchmark for international excellence in design and sustainability” in line with the Urban Redevelopment Authority’s (URA) long-term vision for Marina South as a growth area in establishing a global business and financial hub.
+Speaking at the ceremony, the chairman of M+S revealed that the development would "define new standards of luxury urban living in Singapore, creating a benchmark for international excellence in design and sustainability" in line with the Urban Redevelopment Authority's (URA) long-term vision for Marina South as a growth area in establishing a global business and financial hub.

 Green Heart

 An estimated net floor area of 140,000 square feet retail podium in the centre of Marina One offers gastronomic and lifestyle options.
 The centerpiece of Green Heart will be a biodiversity garden designed and developed by Kathryn Gustafson of Gustafson Porter + Bowman.
-The Heart was envisaged by Christoph Ingenhoven as a sanctuary and a green civic space for communities to come together at the heart of Singapore’s CBD.
+The Heart was envisaged by Christoph Ingenhoven as a sanctuary and a green civic space for communities to come together at the heart of Singapore's CBD.
 It will feature an array of lush greenery at the centre of the development comprising waterfalls and rooftop gardens.

-Marina One was set to bring Singapore’s ‘City in a Garden’ concept with a unique garden ecosystem within the development, providing a sanctuary and green space for communities amid the hustle and bustle of the CBD.
+Marina One was set to bring Singapore's 'City in a Garden' concept with a unique garden ecosystem within the development, providing a sanctuary and green space for communities amid the hustle and bustle of the CBD.

 Marina One Residences

 Marina One Residences is the residential component of Marina One totalling an estimated 1.23 million square feet and comprises 1,042 apartment units over two 34-storey residential towers.
 The units range from one to four bedroom units and penthouses.

+Marina One Residences feature a 65,000 sq. ft "Green Heart" enclave that features a 50m lap pool, a gymnasium, private dining rooms, and Teppanyaki terrances.

 Marina One Offices

 Marina One Offices comprises two 30-storey prime Grade A commercial towers, Marina One East Tower and Marina One West Tower, with an estimated net floor area of 1.88 million square feet.

-Located in Marina South, the commercial tower features two high density 100,000 square feet net floor plates – the largest in Asia.
+Located in Marina South, the commercial tower features two high-density 100,000 square feet net floor plates – the largest in Asia.
+Current tenants include Prudential, MUFG Bank and PwC Singapore.